tudelft3d/website/projects/eunet4dbp/events.md

     9.10 - 9.15 Jantien Stoter - The EuroSDR and its role in the EUnet4DBP

-    9.15 - 9.20 Angelo Ciribini - The EU-BIM and its role in the EUnet4DBP
+    9.15 - 9.20 Angelo Ciribini - The EUnet4DBP and the European BIM Scenario

     9.20 - 9.25 Nicholas Nisbet - buildingSMART and its role in the EUnet4DBP